rmculpepper/swig/racket.md

 - `_point_st-pointer/null` is an FFI type for nullable pointers to instances; it corresponds to `struct point_st *` and allows NULL (represented by `#f`)

-The definition also produces many additional names; see the documentation of `define-cstruct` for details.
+Racket pointers carry tags, and `_point_st-pointer/null` requires a pointer argument to have the corresponding tag (`point_st-tag`, which has the value `'point_st`).
+See the Racket FFI documentation for details.

-The translator records defined struct names; see the Typedefs section.
+The translator records known struct names; this information is used by the translation of pointer types (see the "Pointer types" section), and it is propagated by typedefs (see the "Typedefs" section).

 ### Typedefs